Utility Management

 March 14, 2024

-Cyber criminals: A Growing Threat
+Cyber criminals: A growing threat

 Until recently, the goal of attackers — whether they were activists, terrorists, rogue nations or organized crime — usually was to extort ransoms, make political statements or disrupt business.
 The Colonial Pipeline attack in 2021 marked an acceleration of these attacks on operations.
 Although technically that was an IT attack, the attackers still successfully caused the OT side of a major oil pipeline to be shut down for a week, dramatically impacting life along much of the U.S. East Coast.
 The ability to disrupt life for millions of people became a new motivation, and the prize just got bigger.

 In recent months, a surge in malicious cyber activity has ranged from a successful attack on a Pennsylvania water treatment plant to several threats in Texas.
-In the Pennsylvania incident, the attackers – a self-proclaimed group from Iran – simply used the opportunity to spread propaganda.
+In the Pennsylvania incident, the attackers — a self-proclaimed group from Iran — simply used the opportunity to spread propaganda.
 But they made it inside an OT system, and that is the point.
-They potentially could have turned valves on or off, reprogramed equipment or caused a large disruption or contamination to the public.
+They potentially could have turned valves on or off, reprogrammed equipment or caused a large disruption or contamination to the public.

 But it does not have to be that way.

 Every year, Black & Veatch extensively surveys hundreds of stakeholders and decision-makers in the U.S. water industry for its annual water report, with last year’s respondents reflecting the industry’s clear understanding of the consequences and seriousness of cyberattacks.
-Nearly 80% of respondents said they’ve hired or consulted with cybersecurity experts or information security engineers for their IT/OT systems.
+Nearly 80% of respondents said they have hired or consulted with cybersecurity experts or information security engineers for their IT/OT systems.
 Six in 10 acknowledged the need for continuous monitoring as a solid means of detecting malicious activity.

 This indicates many entities are at the “now what?” stage.
-They’ve acknowledged an issue that must be addressed, and they are looking to take some initial protective steps.
-They need answers, partly explaining why Black & Veatch recently launched a new cybersecurity practice meant to help clients level the playing field – or give them an upper hand – in thwarting cyber criminals.
+They have acknowledged an issue that must be addressed, and they are looking to take some initial protective steps.
+They need answers, partly explaining why Black & Veatch recently launched a new cybersecurity practice meant to help clients level the playing field — or give them an upper hand — in thwarting cyber criminals.

 Talking Under Water: What utilities need to know about cybersecurity